H-Bombmxpwr/TI-Programs/Physics/README.md

-HPHYSICS is a comprehensive physics program for AP physics 1 and C. It also includes a complete breakdown of units as well as Newton's Laws, Kepler's Laws, and the laws of thermodynamics.
+HPHYSICS is a comprehensive physics program for AP physics 1 and C and beyond.
+It also includes a complete breakdown of units as well as
+Newton's Laws, Kepler's Laws, and the laws of thermodynamics.
 Works on all calculators.

 Because HPHYSICS is so large, I split it into 3 programs, HPHYS1, HPHYS2, and HPHYS3.
 These are identical to HPHYSICS, just split